Age: 70ish (Does not suffer whiners gladly)

 ***I do shoot work for erotic gallery shows but try and keep most of that work from this site.
 You will run across a few mild images herein, however.
 I also am a regular contributor to the Kinsey Institute permanent erotic art collection with nine pieces currently in their museum.

 If you are interested in modeling for my erotica, please message me for further information and a link to where some work can be viewed.
 If you just want to view my erotica, you are out of luck.
 It is for erotic gallery shows only, and not made available to the internet public.
-Most web sites that post erotic work are there for the sole purpose of self-gratification on the part of the photographer.
-I have no need for such self-admiration.
-I am here so people can contact me should they decide they would like to work with me.

 This is me.
 Both parts.